YashvanthSankar/YashvanthSankar/README.md

 # Hi there 👋, I'm Yashvanth S!

-🎓 I'm a Computer Science & Engineering Dual Degree student at IIITDM Kancheepuram, passionate about full-stack development, problem-solving, and building real-world applications.
+I'm a Computer Science & Engineering Dual Degree student at IIITDM Kancheepuram, passionate about full-stack development, problem-solving, and building real-world applications.

 ## About Me

-- 🌱 Currently learning: React.js, Tailwind CSS, Node.js, MongoDB
-- 💡 Interests: Web Dev • ML • UI/UX Design
+I'm a developer with a passion for backend systems and machine learning.
+I enjoy building the server-side logic that powers applications and exploring how data can create intelligent solutions.

 ## Tech Stack